sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/microfirmwares/index.md

 A Microfirmware app is a small, self-contained program that runs on a standalone RP2040 or RP235x chip, along with a companion firmware on your computer that talks to it.
 Together, they provide the features of the device.

 ### Launching microfirmwares from the Atari ST terminal
-Booster v2.1.0 lets you launch any microfirmware that is already downloaded even when Wi-Fi is unavailable.
+Starting with Booster v2.1.0 you can launch any microfirmware that is already downloaded even when Wi-Fi is unavailable.
 When the Manager screen appears on the Atari ST:

 - Press `ESC` to enter the terminal-driven apps workflow.
 Use the keyboard to pick the microfirmware you want to boot.
 - Hold any `SHIFT` key if you simply want to keep booting from GEMDOS without touching the web UI.